wlads/reefpoints/source/posts/2014-02-07-announcing-postgres_ext-postgis.md

 ## Querying

-For now, the only added querying method for ActiveRecord is contains:
+For now, the only added querying method for ActiveRecord is `contains`:

 ```ruby
 District.where.contains(district_boundries: user.location)